 Biography of Frank De Lucia

-De Lucia is a member of the Association of Fundraising Professionals, the Florida Public Relations Association, the Pinellas County Estate Planning Council, the Partnership for Philanthropic Planning of Tampa Bay, the Finance Committee of the St. Petersburg Housing Authority's Wounded Warrior Community Advisory Group, the Armed Forces History Museum Advisory Board, and the Florida Restaurant & Lodging Association.
+De Lucia is a member of the Association of Fundraising Professionals, the Florida Public Relations Association, the Pinellas County Estate Planning Council, the Partnership for Philanthropic Planning of Tampa Bay, the Pinellas County Veterans Task Force to End Homelessness, and the Armed Forces History Museum Advisory Board.

 He has held certifications as a special education teacher grades K-12, vocational rehabilitation counselor, and rehabilitation insurance specialist, and has served on the Cathedral of St. Jude the Apostle School Foundation Board, Very Special Arts Council, and the St. Mary Our Lady of Grace Church Festival planning board.
 De Lucia was employed as a job placement specialist for the Florida State Division of Vocational Rehabilitation for four years prior to joining Abilities.
 He served a Eucharistic Minister for 25 years at the Cathedral of St. Jude the Apostle in St. Petersburg, and has been a licensed Realtor-Associate in Florida for the past 36 years.